AndreKenDeDecker/AndreKenDeDecker.github.io/projects/FindAndCancel.md

 The game was made in Unreal Engine 5 for the course "game engine fundamentals" at DAE.
 We got two keywords to work with and we had to make a game based on those words.
-Mine were "Find" and "Cancel/Destroy". we had full creative control, but before we started we had to got our game proposal accepted.
+Mine were "Find" and "Cancel/Destroy".
+We had full creative control, but before we started we had to got our game proposal accepted.

 <!-- Itch.io link -->